-The Return on Investment is the ratio of money gained in relation to the investment.
+The return on investment (ROI) is the ratio of profits gained in relation to the investment.
 ROI is usually expressed as a percentage.
-Although some benefits or costs are “intangible” or “unquantifiable” these need to be quantified or clearly excluded to do a proper ROI calculation.
+Although some benefits or costs are considered “intangible” or “unquantifiable,” these must be quantified or clearly excluded to do a proper ROI calculation.

 Method of calculation

-ROI = (Gain from investment – Cost of investment) / Cost of investment
+ROI = (gain from investment – cost of investment) / cost of investment

-For instance if your profits from an email campaign are 5000 dollars and the costs are 1000 dollars.
-The ROI would be (5000 – 1000) / 1000
+For instance, if your profits from an email campaign are $5000 and the cost is $1000 dollars, the ROI would be 400% or (5000 – 1000) / 1000